You are here

 Living with HIV does NOT mean that you cannot be in a relationship.
-If somebody is unable to look beyond your status, they are not a great person to get close to anyway.
-Whilst everyone has the right to choose who they have sex with, nobody has the right to make you feel bad because of your HIV status.
+If somebody is unable to look beyond your HIV status, they are not a great person to get close to anyway.
+Whilst everyone has the right to choose who they are in a relationship with, nobody has the right to make you feel bad because of your HIV status.

 If you have a friend who knows your status, it can be a good idea to plan this process with them and meet up with them afterwards to chat about how it went.

 Having safer sex - not transmitting HIV

 Relationships are not all about sex... but if you are thinking of having sex you have every right to!
 2 It's important to know if you're ready to have sex, and to use protection if you are HIV-positive and having sex.

 Have protected sex

 Condoms are GREAT because they stop HIV and sexually transmitted infections (STIs) being passed on from one person to another.
 If you want to have sex, or oral sex, you need to know how to use a condom if you have HIV, so as not to transmit HIV or STIs.